PixelPlusUI-Devices/official_devices/guides/miatoll.md

 3. Reboot

 ## Note:
-• OrangeFox R11.1_1 Recovery recommended for flashing
+- Use OrangeFox R11.1_3 Recovery or twrp from support group
+- check notes in group for recommended recovery
 - clean flash is always recommended